lidiacommerce/documentation/lidia-identity/usage/roles.md

 The name of the environment on your side \(mainly used to separate calls of your dev, staging or prod environments\).
 {% endapi-method-parameter %}

-{% api-method-parameter name="UserId" type="string" required=false %}
-Identifies the application user triggering this API call.
-For For audit purposes please provide the ID of the user currently logged in to your application.
-{% endapi-method-parameter %}

-{% api-method-parameter name="UserToken" type="string" required=false %}
-Identifies the application user triggering this API call.
-If the user is **not** authenticated please provide a unique token which should be the same across different API calls triggered by the same user.
-If the user if authenticated please use UserId field.
-{% endapi-method-parameter %}

-{% api-method-parameter name="UserIP" type="string" required=false %}
-The IP of the user triggering this API call.
-{% endapi-method-parameter %}

-{% api-method-parameter name="SessionId" type="string" required=false %}
-The session Id of the user triggering this API call.
-{% endapi-method-parameter %}

-{% api-method-parameter name="ThreadId" type="string" required=false %}
-The unique thread Id to observe sub function calls of the same process.
-If you do not provide this, the API will create a new one and use it.
-Details about why and how to use **ThreadId** you can find here.
-{% endapi-method-parameter %}

 {% api-method-parameter name="SourceRoleCode" type="string" required=false %}
+If you have an Id for this role on your side please provide it here.
 {% endapi-method-parameter %}

-{% api-method-parameter name="RoleId" type="integer" required=true %}
+{% api-method-parameter name="RoleId" type="int" required=true %}
+The related role id.
 {% endapi-method-parameter %}

-{% api-method-parameter name="Name" type="string" required=false %}
+{% api-method-parameter name="Name" type="string" required=true %}
-The name of the role to be updated.
+The name of the role
 {% endapi-method-parameter %}

-{% api-method-parameter name="Description" type="string" required=false %}
+{% api-method-parameter name="Description" type="string" required=true %}
-The description of the role to be updated.
+The description of the role
 {% endapi-method-parameter %}

-{% api-method-parameter name="Status" type="string" required=false %}
+{% api-method-parameter name="Status" type="string" required=true %}
-The status of the role to be updated.
+The status of the role.
 Possible values are:
 -1 - Passive
  0 - Draft
  1 - Active
 {% endapi-method-parameter %}